-TOPICS IN THEÀTRE THEORY AND
+TOPICS IN THEATRE THEORY AND

 LITERATURE.
 This lecture course explores a specific aspect of theatre with an emphasis on theory or history.
 The course may concentrate on a particular playwright (e.g., Shakespeare), a genre (e.g., the Comedy), or a topic interwoven with the discipline (e.g., Political Theatre).
 The course may examine its subjects through in-class reports, discussion, and exercises, as well as through papers and performances.
-Offered: in rotation with Theatre 361.
+Offered: each fall.

-TOPICS IN THEÀTRE PRACTICE.
+TOPICS IN THEATRE PRACTICE.
 This studio course explores a specific aspect of theatre with an emphasis on performance or craft.
 The course may concentrate on a particular playwright (e.g., Shakespeare), a genre (e.g., the Comedy), or a topic interwoven with the discipline (e.g., Political Theatre).
 The course may examine its subjects through in-class reports, discussion, and exercises, as well as through papers and performances.
-Offered: in rotation with Theatre 360.
+Offered: each fall.